Deepak01tech/shant-infotech/README.md

-building a online web store and adding basic functionality to it.
+building a online web store and  saving data into localstorage and using it further.